Treatment Options For Bulimia Recovery

 What is bulimia?

 According to the National Eating Disorder Association, bulimia nervosa is marked by the tendency to binge eat, and then compensate for the binge through methods such as purging (self-induced vomiting or taking laxatives), excessive exercise, or fasting.
-People who struggle with it often experience discomfort and a lack of control surrounding their food intake and then guilt over the binges, which can make them feel the need to reverse the effects of the binges.
+People who struggle with it often experience discomfort and a lack of control surrounding their food intake and then guilt over the binges, which can make them experience the need to reverse the effects of the binges.
 This binge-purge cycle in bulimia nervosa is different from anorexia nervosa where individuals reduce food intake or stop eating altogether.
 It is also different from the binge eating behaviors in binge eating disorder (BED) because those with BED typically don’t partake in purging.

 While an estimated 9% of the global population has experienced an eating disorder, it may be difficult to grasp the true prevalence of conditions like bulimia nervosa because many people do not report their condition.
-Individuals may keep the disorder a secret for different reasons, including perceived stigma or fear of repercussions.
+Individuals may keep bulimia a secret for different reasons, including perceived stigma or fear of repercussions.

 If you’re living with bulimia, know that you’re not alone, and you deserve support and recovery.

-Potential long-term effects
+Potential long-term effects of the eating disorder bulimia

 Paradoxically, weight gain is a common symptom, partially due to the high level of calories consumed prior to expulsion.
 One study found that 60% of participants with bulimia experienced weight gain as a result of disordered eating.

-Bulimia Recovery
+Bulimia recovery

-Managing symptoms is often a matter of helping the individual develop a healthy relationship with food.
+Managing bulimia symptoms is often a matter of helping the individual develop a healthy relationship with food.
 Because the root causes can often be traced to mental or emotional health challenges, therapy is a major component of bulimia recovery for many people.

-Often, due to the stigma surrounding eating disorders and other concerns, people keep their condition a secret, which may make eating disorder recovery more challenging.
-Beyond simply serving as someone to open up to, a counselor can help you develop strategies and coping methods, in addition to connecting you with a treatment team to start your recovery journey.
+Often, due to the stigma surrounding eating disorders and other concerns, people keep their bulimia a secret, which may make eating disorder recovery more challenging.
+Beyond simply serving as someone to open up to, a counselor can help you develop recovery strategies and coping methods, in addition to connecting you with a treatment team to start your recovery journey.
 Therapy can also be a crucial part of eating disorder recovery for anorexia nervosa and other types of eating disorders.

-Cognitive behavioral therapy (CBT)
+Cognitive behavioral therapy (CBT) for bulimia nervosa

 One of the most common forms of therapy for the treatment of bulimia nervosa is cognitive behavioral therapy (CBT).
 CBT aims to help individuals reframe negative thought processes that may lead to maladaptive emotions or behaviors related to eating.